Contract TemplateCommercial Agreements

 Assess the impact on timeline, cost, and other provisions

-The service provider prepares a formal impact assessment documenting how the change affects the project schedule, budget, resources, deliverables, acceptance criteria, and any other SoW provisions.
+The service provider prepares a formal impact assessment documenting how the change affects the project schedule, budget, resources, deliverables, acceptance criteria, third-party dependencies, IP deliverables, and any other SoW provisions.
 The assessment should be transparent and based on the same pricing methodology used in the original SoW.
-Present the original terms, the proposed changes, and the revised totals clearly.
-Ensure all cost figures are stated with consistent VAT treatment.
+Present the original terms, the proposed changes, and the revised totals clearly in side-by-side format.
+Ensure all cost figures are stated with consistent VAT treatment at 15% under the Value-Added Tax Act.
+For time-and-materials engagements, express the cost impact as estimated hours at the rate card; for fixed-price engagements, as an absolute additional amount with clear pricing justification.

 03